near/NEPs/specs/Standards/MultiToken/README.md

 - We decided TokenType shouldn't be exposed for the public interface consumption.
 We will leave this description in the hands of the implementers

 Should we have a spec for offchain metadata?
-- We decided no spec for offchain metadta yet but maybe in the future
+- We decided no spec for offchain metadata yet but maybe in the future

 Does the current storage management scheme work for people?
 - The current storage management scheme works for folks